 State School Trust Lands are currently exempt from property tax.
 If State Trust Lands represent 6% or greater of the total acres within a county, a payment in lieu of taxes (PLT) is made to the counties to mitigate for the State Trust Land tax exempt status.
 Counties will not realize an adjustment in the PLT payment as a result of an increase or decrease in State Trust Land acreage.
-If the parcels in this proposal were sold and use continued as grazing lands, Liberty County would receive an estimated \$44.02 for Section 31 and \$141.11 for Section 32 annually in additional property tax revenues.
-The total potential tax revenue increase received by Liberty County would be \$185.13.
+If the parcels in this proposal were sold and use continued as hay and grazing land, Toole County would receive an estimated \$104.80 in additional property tax revenues.